timh1203/algorithmDS/frontEndMasters.md

 - **WHAT IS THE TIME COMPLEXITY?**
 - The real question is how does the str get the length?
+- does it run through all the characters when we call `length`?
-- JS is smart because it keeps the length as we go along
+- ANSWER: Nope, JS is smart because it keeps the length as we go along
 - ANSWER: It will always be a `constant time` algorithm
-- if the method goes through every character, it would be linear time
+- if the method goes through every character, it would be `linear time`
 ```js
 var countChars = function(str){
   return str.length;